mikepetersyn/key-value-stores/Redis.md

 If you'll check all available keys now again, the result should display *(empty list or set)*.

 ## 3.4 Set key-value with automatically expiration time
 This example shows that you can choose the key freely.
 In this case we decided to use *hw* as key.
 Furthermore as value you can use any kind of string.
-Because the value in this case consists of two words, you have wrappe them with single quotes to ensure it as string.
+Because the value in this case consists of two words, you have to wrapped up with single quotes to ensure it as string.
 ```
 Syntax:
 setex key seconds value